Arash217/football-team-tracker-BT/README.md

 It looks a lot better now!
 Though, the page still refreshes every second to update the scores and notifications.

 ### 4.3 Pleasurable
+With JavaScript:

 <p align="center">
   <img width="500px" src="https://github.com/Arash217/football-team-tracker-BT/blob/master/docs/pleasurable.jpg">
 </p>

+Now we're talking!
+We get push notifications when a team scores.
+Also the page isn't constantly refreshing anymore to update the scores and notifications, instead it's updated with websockets.
+The scores and time are updated by the server, meaning that when a change happens in the server the data is pushed to the browser.
+For browsers that don't support websockets, the page is being updated by polling the server.
+Neat, huh?